-Lawsuit filed accusing chef/owners of top new Seattle restaurant Hamdi of wage theft
+Lawsuit accuses chef/owners of top new Seattle restaurant Hamdi of wage theft

 “Obviously, there’s enough evidence for me to have brought [the suit], and in that there will be more evidence through the discovery process,” Mendez said.
 “Things will get sorted out right — the facts will speak for themselves.”

-Starting out as a pandemic pop-up, Hamdi opened in Seattle’s Frelard neighborhood in mid-November 2023.
+Starting out as a pandemic pop-up, Hamdi opened in Seattle’s Frelard neighborhood in mid-November.
 There was great anticipation about its Turkish and Anatolian cuisine in both local and national press, with Bon Appétit magazine naming it one of “The Most Exciting New Restaurants of November” nationwide.
-Güldal and Shult’s multi-Michelin-starred resumes — his including work in the kitchens of Eleven Madison Park and SingleThread, hers front of the house for The French Laundry — rated this the highest-profile restaurant opening Seattle had seen in years.
+Güldal and Shult’s multi-Michelin-starred resumes — his including work in the kitchens of Eleven Madison Park and SingleThread, hers front of the house for The French Laundry — made it the highest-profile restaurant opening Seattle had seen in years.
 Reservations were snapped up as soon as they were released.

-Then came Hamdi’s precipitous closure on Jan.
+Then came Hamdi’s closure Jan.
 6, with Güldal and Shult saying via Instagram that they were “taking this time to do some deep cleaning and to reestablish some things.”

 As far as the temporary closure that coincided with the filing of the suit, Schult said that going from running pop-ups to opening the restaurant was a “big step,” one that they took with “high hopes.”
 “We had this vision in our mind,” she said, “because we know how the Turkish hospitality is, and that’s what we were going for.
 And we quickly realized that it’s a lot harder to find that same passion and that same understanding and that same respect in other people, and we just realized very quickly that we weren’t accomplishing that.”